exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ```

 You can also check out Exasol [BucketFS Explorer][bucketfs-explorer] as an
-alternative option to upload jar file to buckets in BucketFS.
+alternative option to upload jar files to buckets in BucketFS.

 [bucketfs-explorer]: https://github.com/exasol/bucketfs-explorer